yjliu212/Sand-RPT-Compare-Different-Sand-Models/README.md

 ![image](https://github.com/user-attachments/assets/14079120-2e6a-40b1-a99d-fab6c013e8e1)

 Which model to choose still depends on data.
-These models will be handy to model sand RPT for different area.
+However, these sand models will be handy for modeling sand RPT for different area.